Mission and vision statements: Do they help your business?

 Mission and vision statements can be a great means to give an organisation focus, clarity and direction.
 However, they don’t always work because:

-A Vision statement is also about strategic planning and actions.
-It needs to incorporate the mission statement
+A vision statement is also about strategic planning and actions.
+It needs to incorporate the mission statement.

+Don't be afraid if you put people off – that's actually a good thing.
 Make sure your mission and vision reflect clear choices and are targeted towards a specific group of people.

 Mission and vision statements that are written down without action are only words, platitudes, texts, phrases.